Senior Leadership

 Mirtha E. Alberto serves as the Senior Director of the Budget & Cost Analysis section of the Office of Research and Economic Development (ORED).
 Ms. Alberto joined our team in 2005, but was no stranger to FIU.
 Mirtha graduated with a Bachelor’s Degree in Management Information Systems from FIU’s College of Business Administration in 1991.
 In this capacity, she manages the budget for the internal operations of the Office of Research and Economic Development, and all of its university-wide research commitments as well as those of the FIU Research Foundation.
 Her group coordinates the resolutions of exceptions, processes month-end and year-end transactions, distributes F&A overhead returns to the colleges, monitors operations spending and research spending on allocated stimulus and carry forward funds, enters data for research proposals, awards, agreements, subcontracts, tracks expenses and reconciles C&G department ids, and coordinates time & effort certifications.
 Mirtha serves as a liaison on university-wide system implementation of projects.
 She also coordinates professional employee development activities and team building events for the ORED.

-Robert H. Hacker, Co-Founder and Director, StartUP FIU
+Robert H. Hacker, Co-Founder and Senior Director, StartUP FIU

-Pedro “Peter” Hernandez, Director, Technology Management and Commercialization
+Pedro “Peter” Hernandez, Senior Director, Technology Management and Commercialization

-Maureen Pelham, Director, Research Development, Director, Postdoctoral Scholar Services
+Maureen Pelham, Senior Director, Research Development & Postdoctoral Scholar Services

 Maureen Pelham joined the Office of Research and Economic Development in 2010 as the Director of Clinical Trials.
-As an administrator, she has extensive experience in grantwriting, grants management, fundraising, strategic planning, and is a Certified Fund Raising Executive.
-Prior to joining FIU, Ms. Pelham spent 14 years in private industry, leading the health care division of a nationally known fundraising company.
+As an administrator, she has extensive experience in grant writing, grants management, fundraising, and strategic planning, and is a Certified Fundraising Executive.
+Before joining FIU, Ms. Pelham spent 14 years in private industry, leading the health care division of a nationally known fundraising company.
 Her academic administrative experience was gained at the University of Pittsburgh, School of Medicine, where she worked for more than a decade as an administrator for three research centers of excellence.
 Ms. Pelham earned advanced degrees at Vanderbilt University (Master of Science) and the University of Pittsburgh (Master of Healthcare Administration).